-G. HO8 (a.k.a.
-Modified Coverages) is the same as the HO1, except losses are paid on an actual cash value basis or construction cost, not replacement cost.
+H. HO8 (a.k.a.
+Modified Coverages) is the same as the HO1 with EC, except losses are paid on an actual cash value basis or construction cost, not replacement cost.
 Owners of older homes or elaborate homes with detailed designs or decorative architecture might have a replacement cost far in excess of the ACV or market value of their home.
 The premium for such a home would be prohibitive.
 The HO8 provides a practical package of homeowner's coverage for owners of such dwellings.
 This also avoids creating a moral hazard.
-(A home is insured for a million dollars, the replacement cost is a million dollars, the market value is \$250,000.
-Do you sell it and move or not repair the wiring and let it burn down?)
+(A home is insured for a million dollars, the replacement cost is a million down?)
 It is a basic named perils policy (see DP1 or HO1).